qobi/AD-Rosetta-Stone/README.md

 ## Forward vs Reverse Mode

 Two of the examples (*saddle* and *particle*) involve nested use of AD.
 Each AD operation can be done using either forward or reverse, leading to variants listed in parenthesis above.
-Some systems support both scalar and vector forward mode, the latter sometimes called “stacked tangents.”
-When this would make sense for a particular benchmark (currently only *mlp*) instead of just an F variant, there are Fs and Fv variants.
+Some systems support both conventional (single tangent) and vector (stacked tangents) forward mode, which we call **Fs** and **Fv**.
+When *Fv* would make sense for a particular example (currently only *mlp*), instead of just a single F variant, there are Fs and Fv variants.

 ## Coding Style